 Usage and implementations

-World-wide, there exist many systems and projects that use AIXM.
-Such systems are used, for example, by Aeronautical Information Services (AIS) to enable the collection, storage and provision of aeronautical data.
-AIXM based systems are increasingly being used for supporting the design of flight procedures, for the production of Aeronautical Information Publications (AIP), NOTAM and for aeronautical charts.
+There exist many systems and projects that use AIXM, in particular in the Aeronautical Information Services (AIS) area.
+AIXM based systems are used to collect, store and provide aeronautical data, for flight procedures design, for the production of Aeronautical Information Publications (AIP), NOTAM and for aeronautical charts.
 There also exist Air Traffic Control (ATC) and Air Traffic Management (ATM) systems in general that use AIXM for the management of the aeronautical information that is necessary for their operations.

 Data Coding Guidelines